-With BGP Confederation, BGP topology is divided to smaller parts.
-Each part is called as sub-autonomous system.
+With BGP Confederation, BGP topology is divided into smaller parts.
+Each part is called a Sub-autonomous system.

-As yo can see from the Figure -3, there is only one Global Autonomous System which represent this network to the outside world.
-So when this network has EBGP connection with the other BGP network, global/public Autonomous system is used.
-In this example Global Autonomous system number is 1.
+As you can see from Figure -3, there is only one Global Autonomous System that represents this network to the outside world.
+So when this network has an EBGP connection with the other BGP network, global/public Autonomous system is used.
+In this example, the Global Autonomous system number is 1.

 There are two other Autonomous System numbers in the figure-3 topology.
 65010 and 65011.

-These are sub-autonomous system numbers.
-In each sub-autonomous system there might be multiple routers and all have same sub-autonomous system number.
-That’s why IBGP neighborship is created between each and every number inside the sub-autonomous systems.
+These are Sub-autonomous system numbers.
+In each Sub-autonomous system, there might be multiple routers and all have the same Sub-autonomous system number.
+That's why IBGP neighborship is created between each and every number inside the sub-autonomous systems.

 ‘ Inside each sub-autonomous system, since IBGP is setup between the routers, either full-mesh BGP connections or BGP Route Reflector is required ‘